-- the independent investigation of transport accidents and other safety occurrences - safety data recording, analysis and research - building capability, education and promotion.
+- the independent investigation of transport accidents and other safety occurrences - safety data recording, analysis and research - influencing safety action.

 In accordance with the Transport Safety Investigation Act 2003 (TSI Act), the ATSB cannot apportion blame, assist in determining liability or, as a general rule, assist in court proceedings.
 Its sole focus is the prevention of future accidents and the improvement of transport safety.
 The ATSB is also required to be independent, in the interests of avoiding conflicts of interest and external interference in its role.